acdh-oeaw/acdh-handle-pyutils/README.md

 cl = HandleClient(HANDLE_USERNAME, HANDLE_PASSWORD)
 updated = cl.update_handle(HANDLE_TO_UPDATE, URL_TO_UPDATE)print(result)

-updated.status_code # check for `204 No Content` HTTP response code
+print(updated.status_code) # should return for `204 No Content` HTTP response code for a successful update
 # 204
 ```